drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 ## 8. Natural language processing tool
-Develop a web application to analyze and process text data for sentiment analysis and language modeling.
-Use machine learning algorithms to perform natural language processing tasks, such as text classification or entity recognition.
-Store the data in MongoDB for efficient querying and analysis.
+A Natural Language Processing (NLP) tool is a data science project that involves processing and analyzing natural language data such as text and speech.
+MongoDB is a suitable database for NLP projects because it provides a flexible and scalable platform for storing and processing large volumes of unstructured text data.

 ### Overview
 Here are the general steps to follow to do a Natural Language Processing (NLP) project using MongoDB: